Perfume: The Story of a Murderer (film): Plot

-The film begins with the sentencing of Jean-Baptiste Grenouille, a notorious murderer.
+The film begins with the sentencing of Jean-Baptiste Grenouille, a notorious murderer, with an angry mob demanding he be killed.
 The story of his life is told in flashback.

-He is seen born and abandoned in a French fish market by his mother, who is almost immediately hanged.
+He is seen born in a French fish market by his mother, believing he is stillborn, like the rest of her children, abandons him on the ground.
+When people hear Grenouille cry, they claim his mother a murderer and she is almost immediately hanged.
 Raised in an orphanage, Grenouille grows into a strangely detached boy with a superhuman sense of smell.
 After growing to maturity as a tanner's apprentice, he makes his first delivery to Paris, where he revels in all the new scents.
 He is particularly enchanted by a redheaded girl selling yellow plums, following her and attempting to sniff her, but he startles her with his behavior.
 To prevent her from crying out, he covers her mouth and unintentionally suffocates her.
 After realizing she is dead, he strips her naked and smells her all over, becoming distraught when her scent fades.
 Afterward, he is haunted by the desire to recreate her aroma.

-When making a delivery to a perfume shop, Grenouille amazes the Italian owner, Giuseppe Baldini, with his ability to create fragrances.
-He revitalizes the perfumer's career with new formulas, demanding only that Baldini teach him how to preserve scents.
+When making a delivery to a perfume shop, Grenouille amazes the Italian owner, Giuseppe Baldini, with his ability to create fragrances, even though he doesn't know the scent names or methods to make perfume.
+He revitalizes the perfumer's career with new formulas, demanding that Baldini teach him how to preserve scents.
 Baldini explains that all perfumes are harmonies of twelve scents, and may contain a theoretical thirteenth scent.

-Grenouille is saddened to learn that Baldini's method of distillation will not capture the scents of all objects (or rather, people).
+Grenouille is sickened to learn that Baldini's method of distillation will not capture the scents of all objects and animals (or rather, people).
 Baldini informs Grenouille of another method in Grasse, and provides him the journeyman papers in exchange for 100 new perfume formulas.
 Immediately after Grenouille departs, however, Baldini dies when his shaky apartment building collapses with him in it.
 En route to Grasse, Grenouille decides to exile himself from society, taking refuge in a cave.
 During this time, he discovers that he himself lacks any personal scent, and he believes this is why he is perceived as strange or disturbing by others.
-Deciding to continue his quest, he leaves his cave.
+He wishes to find a way to leave an impression as the plum seller did to him, deciding to continue his quest, he leaves the cave.